 - Flip over and cook the other side for 2 - 3 minutes (covered)

-- Drizzle a liitle less then a tbsp of oil on the sides op your pancake, swirl it around and pan-fry your pancake till it is nicely browned on both sides.
+- Drizzle a liitle less then a tablespoon of oil on the sides op your pancake, swirl it around and pan-fry your pancake till it is nicely browned on both sides.

 - Serve straight away.